Morris Jeff Community School Programme of Inquiry:

 Science and Social Studies

 Science and Social Studies are fully integrated into our Programme of Inquiry and form the basis for many of our units of inquiry.
-We utilize a variety of resources including FOSS Science, Mystery Science, digital resources, and resources from the state of Louisiana.
+We utilize a variety of resources including PhD Science, Mystery Science, digital resources, and resources from the state of Louisiana.

 Beginning in Pre-K, students have daily Spanish classes.
 Emphasis is placed on authentic and meaningful lessons, activities, and projects.
 Spanish classes also learn about the culture and people of the Spanish-speaking world as part of a global community.